 Following the Invitation to Tender, each Prospective Team uses Plannerly to answer questions and share their Tender responses.

 The Tendering workflow is integrated so that multiple teams can collaborate at the same time, however, without seeing each other in the platform.

 This is a huge improvement over sending the traditional static PDFs.

-Consolidating the templates, all of the project requirements and the tender feedback in the same online platform helps to streamline the workflow, reducing many time consuming back-and-forth and cuts waste from the tender process.
+Consolidating the templates, all the project requirements and the tender feedback in the same online platform helps to streamline the workflow, reducing many time-consuming back-and-forth and cuts waste from the tender process.

 APPOINTMENT (VIDEO 4 of 6)

 For the ISO 19650 Appointment/Contracting workflow, the Lead Appointed Party is selected by the Appointing Party/client to establish the Responsibility Matrix, Task Information Delivery Plans (TIDPs) and Master Information Delivery Plan (MIDP).